Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets: Counting dominating sets

 \section{Counting dominating sets}

-\textsc{Dominating Set} and its variants are of central importance in exponential-time algorithms.
-The \textsc{Dominating Set} problem is to compute a dominating set of minimum size of a given graph $G=(V,E)$.
-The \textsc{\#Dominating Set} problem is to compute a function $d: \set{0,\dots,|V|} \rightarrow \mathbb{N}$ such that for each $k\in \set{0,\dots,n}$, $d(k)$ is the number of dominating sets of $G$ of size $k$.
-We denote the number of vertices of the input graph by $n$.
+{\textsc{Dominating Set} (\DS) and its variants are of central importance in exponential-time algorithms.
+Let us denote the number of vertices of the input graph by $n$. \DS can be solved in time $O(1.4864^n)$ using polynomial space \cite{Iwata11} and in time $O(1.4689^n)$ using exponential space \cite{Iwata11}.
+All minimal dominating sets can be enumerated in time $O(1.7159^n)$ and polynomial space \cite{FominGPS08}.
+Minimum Weighted Dominating Set can be solved in time $O(1.5535^n)$ and exponential space \cite{FominGSS09}.
+Partial Dominating Set can be solved in time $O(1.5673^n)$ using polynomial space \cite{NederlofR10} and in time $O(1.5012^n)$ using exponential space \cite{NederlofR10}.
+Other variants have been considered (see, e.g., \cite{Liedloff07,Rooij11}) and the problems have been studied on many graph classes (see, e.g., \cite{CouturierHHK13,CouturierLL15,GaspersKLT09,GolovachHK16,Krzywkowski13,Liedloff08,NederlofRD14}). } The \NDS problem is to compute, for a given graph $G$, the function {$d: \set{0,\dots,n} \rightarrow \mathbb{N}$} such that {for each $k\in \set{0,\dots,n}$, }$d(k)$ is the number of dominating sets of $G$ of size $k$.

-The current fastest polynomial-space algorithm for \textsc{\#Dominating Set} is a $O(1.5673^n)$ time algorithm by van Rooij \cite{Rooij10}.
-Like many \textsc{Dominating Set} algorithms, it transforms the instance into an instance for \textsc{Set Cover}.
+{The} current fastest polynomial-space algorithm {for \NDS is a} $O(1.5673^n)${ time algorithm by van Rooij} \cite{Rooij10}.\footnote{Using exponential space, the problem can be solved in time $O(1.5002^n)$ \cite{NederlofRD14}.} { Like many \DS algorithms, it uses a construction due to Grandoni \cite{Grandoni06} to transform the instance into an instance for \textsc{Set Cover}.
 Given a multiset $\mathcal{S}$ of subsets of a universe $\mathcal{U}$, a collection of subsets $C \subseteq \mathcal{S}$ is a \emph{set cover} if $\bigcup_{c\in C} c = \mathcal{U}$.
-The transformation from \textsc{Dominating Set} to \textsc{Set Cover} creates an element for each vertex and a subset for each closed neighborhood.
-While the fastest known algorithms for \textsc{Dominating Set} and variants rely on this transformation to \textsc{Set Cover}, the current fastest polynomial-space algorithm for subcubic graphs is a simple $\Ostar{2^{n/2}}$ time algorithm \cite{KneisMRR05} that works directly on the input graph.
-(It outperforms the fastest known algorithms on general graphs \cite{FominGK09,Iwata11,RooijB11} when their analysis is restricted to the subcubic case.)
+The transformation from \DS to \textsc{Set Cover} sets $\mathcal{U}:=V$ and adds the set $N_G[v]$ to $\mathcal{S}$ for each vertex $v$.
+Here, $N_G[v]$ denotes the closed neighborhood of $v$, that is, the set of vertices containing $v$ and all its neighbors. } While many algorithms for {\DS and variants} rely on {this} transformation to \textsc{Set Cover}, the current fastest polynomial-space algorithm for subcubic graphs {is {a simple} $\Ostar{2^{n/2}}$ time algorithm \cite{KneisMRR05} that works directly on the input graph. } {(It still outperforms all more recent algorithms on general graphs \cite{FominGK09,Iwata11,RooijB11} when their analysis is restricted to the subcubic case.)}